Back to Blog

 • Dose matters—omega-3 fatty acids are not "more is always better," especially for pets on medication or with clotting concerns.

-• EPA and DHA are the primary marine omega-3s; label math matters.
+• EPA and DHA are the primary marine omega-3s; label math matters more than total "fish oil mg."

 • Vitamin E (tocopherol) is often discussed alongside high-fat supplementation—follow veterinary guidance.